Now Reading

 It IS Possible to Love the Skin You’re In – Here’s Why

-I know this because I was that person – and sometimes still am.
-For most of my life, I didn’t want to love my skin – I wanted to change my skin.
-I lived in deep agony over my spots for years, crying myself to sleep at night and thinking that I didn’t deserve friends because of the way I looked.
+I know this because I was that person—and sometimes still am.
+For most of my life, I didn’t want to love my skin—I wanted to change my skin.
+I lived in deep agony over my spots for years (which covered my body during my teen and college years), crying myself to sleep at night and thinking that I didn’t deserve friends because of the way I looked.
 I wished with all my heart that this disease would go away.
 And I don’t mean a light-hearted wish.
 I mean a deep-in-my-soul wish that gripped my whole body.
-I was grieving as if someone had died – because I felt like the person I had been before this disease had died.
-That heart-wrenching pain is why this message is so critical – and so life-changing.
+I was grieving as if someone had died—because I felt like the person I had been before this disease had died.
+That heart-wrenching pain is why this message is so critical—and so life-changing.

 So what changed my tune?
 How did I go from heart-wrenching pain to advocating for self-love?
 As I got to know the vitiligo community, I was struck by the number of people who loved their skin.
 Yet I was simultaneously baffled by the conversations around how they got to that place of confidence.
-When I asked, the answers were always fluffy and nebulous, like “you just need to accept yourself” and “you’re in control of your life.”
+When I asked, the answers were always fluffy and nebulous: “You just need to accept yourself.”
+“You’re in control of your life.”
 Inspirational words?
 Yes.
 Actionable?
-Not one bit.
-In fact, these conversations only made me feel even more left out – like I must be missing something.
+Not quite.
+In fact, these conversations only made me feel even more left out—like I must be missing something.

-Then one day, while reviewing my notes from the World Vitiligo Day conference, I found my answer.
-And not a fluffy answer, but one grounded in psychology.
+Then one day, while reviewing my notes from an annual World Vitiligo Day conference, I found my answer.
+And not a fluffy answer, but one grounded in science.

 The psychology of loving your skin

 Let’s talk about psychology.
-More specifically, we’re going to talk about the psychosocial impact of vitiligo.
-Dr. Lisa Schuster, licensed psychologist, says, “Vitiligo isn’t a life-threatening disease, but that doesn’t mean it’s not life-impacting.
+More specifically, let’s talk about the psychosocial impact of vitiligo.
+In a 2019 interview, Dr. Lisa Schuster, a licensed psychologist, says, “Vitiligo isn’t a life-threatening disease, but that doesn’t mean it’s not life-impacting.
 It doesn’t produce any physical impairments, but it may considerably influence the psychological well-being of individuals.”
 As a result, those with vitiligo might experience things like low self-esteem, poor body image, and poor quality of life.

 But, here’s the thing: Research shows that it’s not the objective severity of an event that makes it traumatic, but rather the person’s perception of the severity of the event.
 In other words, a traumatic experience for one person may not be traumatizing to another person.
 Trauma is not in the event itself, but in the reaction to the event.

-Matt Traube, a licensed clinical psychotherapist who specializes in psychodermatology, says: “Our attitude, the way we relate to our skin, is subjective – not objective.
+Matt Traube, a licensed therapist who specializes in psychodermatology, says: “Our attitude, the way we relate to our skin, is subjective—not objective.
 Three different people can have identical vitiligo and have completely different experiences with it.
 You might not be able to change your skin, but you can absolutely change your experience with your skin and your perception of what it is.”

 In case you missed it: You can absolutely change your experience with your skin and your perception of your vitiligo.
-And the reason why is that your thoughts and attitudes – not external events – create your feelings.
+And the reason why is that your thoughts and attitudes—not external events—create your feelings.
 And that’s the key: perception.
-If you can change your perception of a situation, you can change the way you feel.
+If you can change your perception of a situation, you can change the way you feel about it.

 How thoughts and actions influence the way you feel

-That’s not all – because behaviors, or actions, also play a key role in your feelings.
+Behaviors, or actions, also play a key role in your feelings.
 Here’s how it works.
 When an event occurs, you have thoughts that create your perception of that event.
 That perception creates your feelings or emotions.
 Actions are a consequence of those feelings or emotions.
-But there’s a twist – because actions also impact emotions, creating a cycle in which both actions and perceptions influence feelings.
+But there’s a twist: actions also impact emotions, creating a cycle in which both actions and perceptions influence feelings.

 Principles of Cognitive Therapy